Bermuda Cruise Port: 7 Things Not To Miss

 Bermuda Cruise Port: 7 Unmissable Things To do

-#1: Crystal Fantasy and the Caves
+#1: Crystal Fantasy & The Caves

 These caves are a beautiful wonder in Bermuda that has formed over millions of years!
 There are two caves here, a cafe for refreshments, and a shop available.
 Crystal Cave welcomes you as you descend 88 steps down a steep walkway to the crystal-clear underground pool.
 Floating walkways span through the middle of the cave, allowing you to cross over the pool and peer into the water to see millions of stalagmites and stalactites rising upward.
 Above you, thin white formations span the top of the cave.
 The second cave, Fantasy Cave, contains walls of calcite crystal deposits and views into the deep passageways underwater that lead to the ocean!